LLC Tax Deadline 2024: Important Due Dates for Your Business

 Which choice is right for you depends on multiple factors.
 Choosing to file as a corporation, for example, can save you money on self-employment taxes but requires stricter reporting.

 When determining what your LLC should file as, discussing your options with a CPA or tax professional ensures you’re making the best choice.
-With a premium Bench subscription, you get access to unlimited, on-demand consultations with a tax professional to talk through every detail.
+With a Bench subscription, you get access to unlimited, on-demand consultations with a tax professional to talk through every detail.

 Further reading: The Complete Guide to LLC Taxes